jeffThompson/CreativeProgramming2/Assignments/Week08_Faces.md

 ### DUE: THURSDAY, APRIL 12

 >"How can a computer be made to recognize a human face?
-This question remains unanswered, because pattern recognition by computer is still too crude to achieve automatic identification of objects as complex as faces." – [Leon D. Harmon](https://archive.org/details/DTIC_ADA004159)
+This question remains unanswered, because pattern recognition by computer is still too crude to achieve automatic identification of objects as complex as faces." <br>– [Leon D. Harmon](https://archive.org/details/DTIC_ADA004159)

 > "Who sees the human face correctly: the photographer, the mirror, or the painter?" – Picasso